AbdullahRFA/Bongodev/README.md

+This README provides a brief overview of essential terminal commands for daily usage on macOS.
+These commands should make file management, navigation, and system monitoring more efficient.

-These commands should help you navigate and manage your files more efficiently on macOS!
-Let me know if you need more specific commands or help with something else.
+Let me know if you need to update or extend this README file with additional details or features!